Nozbe/Michael.team/en/_posts/2010-03-16-review-of-37signals-cookbook-called-rework-ge.md

 ## I'm a big fan of Jason and David

 First off, I'm a big fan of 37signals and a regular reader to their blog "[Signal vs Noise](http://svn.37signals.com)".
 I've been following them for more than 4 years now.
-They actually inspired me to build [Nozbe](http://www.nozbe.com) which initially was nicknamed by some as "Backpack for GTD".
+They actually inspired me to build [Nozbe][n] which initially was nicknamed by some as "Backpack for GTD".

 ## For everyone who's followed 37signals - the book's core messages are known to me